SparqNet/sparq-gitbook/bdk-implementation/the-utils-folder.md

 * [https://medium.com/coinmonks/implementing-merkle-tree-and-patricia-tree-b8badd6d9591](https://medium.com/coinmonks/implementing-merkle-tree-and-patricia-tree-b8badd6d9591)
 * [https://lab.miguelmota.com/merkletreejs/example/](https://lab.miguelmota.com/merkletreejs/example/)

 A "Merkle Tree" is a data structure in binary tree format (e.g. "heap sort"), where data is stored in the "leaves", and the "branches" are paths to reach said data.
-This structure is commonly used on the crypto space as a tool for *verification*: it hashes the previous layers in pairs to make new layers, bottom-up, until it reaches a single result which would be the "root" of the tree - this makes the root a unique fingerprint for the entire tree, so you only need to check the root hash to verify that both the tree and its leaves were not tampered with.
+This structure is commonly used in the crypto space as a tool for *verification*: it hashes the previous layers in pairs to make new layers, bottom-up, until it reaches a single result which would be the "root" of the tree - this makes the root a unique fingerprint for the entire tree, so you only need to check the root hash to verify that both the tree and its leaves were not tampered with.

 ## Options